dingyifei/UCSD_Webscraper/README.md

+Note: The original project was probably abandoned, I'm thinking if I could do a re-write...

 # Purpose

 This is a project that is designed to reduce some of the thinking during class enrollment with UCSD's web registration app, WebReg.